Outsourcing Data Science to Ukraine: 8 Do’s and Don’ts

 Choosing a Data Science Consulting Firm – Do’s and Don’ts

-There is a host of Eastern European firms now offering consulting in the data science industry.
+There is a host of Eastern European firms now offering to consult in the data science industry.
 As you consider potential partners for your BDaaS (Big Data as a Service), here are your do’s and don’ts:

 1. Do your Due Diligence – ask the important questions